JakubVanek/lms2012-stuff/ev3color/README.md

 ## Files

  - `program.c`                 - C pseudocode reverse-engineered from the flash image
+ - `program.h`                 - C header with helper macros and enums
  - `binaries/flash.bin`        - 8 KiB internal flash image (only the first 7116 bytes are used)
  - `binaries/eeprom.bin`       - 640 B internal EEPROM image (only the first 12 bytes are used)
  - `binaries/ram.bin`          - 1 KiB internal RAM image (first 173 bytes are used for global variables, last ? bytes are used for stack)